Key Provisions Under the Affordable Care Act for Employers with 50 or More Employees

 - Employer Shared Responsibility Provisions

-Beginning in 2014, employers with 50 or more full-time/full-time equivalent employees that do not offer affordable health insurance that provides minimum value to their full-time employees (and dependents) may be required to pay an assessment if at least one of their full-time employees is certified to receive a premium tax credit in an individual health insurance Marketplace.
+Beginning in 2015, employers with 50 or more full-time/full-time equivalent employees that do not offer affordable health insurance that provides minimum value to their full-time employees (and dependents) may be required to pay an assessment if at least one of their full-time employees is certified to receive a premium tax credit in an individual health insurance Marketplace.
 A full-time employee is one who is employed an average of at least 30 hours per week.
 For employers with 50-99 full time/full-time equivalent employees, these rules will not apply until 2016 provided employers of this size meet certain certification requirements.
 The assessment, known as Employer Shared Responsibility, will offset part of the cost of the Marketplace premium tax credits.
 Treasury recently issued transitional relief to employers covered by these rules indicating that no shared responsibility payments will apply until 2015.
 You can refer to the Proposed Regulations for more information about these provisions.
-To determine if you have 50 or more full-time or full-time equivalent employees, or is close to it, it’s important to understand how these rules may apply and how the payment amounts could be calculated.
-Refer to this FAQ from the IRS for more information.
+To determine if you have 50 or more full-time or full-time equivalent employees and are therefore covered by the Employer Shared Responsibility rules, click here.